 Who is a good candidate for pediatric oral conscious sedation?

 Smaller children, who are more afraid of the dentist, will do best when placed under oral conscious sedation.
 Special needs children can also benefit from being more relaxed by taking some oral medication an hour before treatment.
-Finally, kids with anxiety who are more afraid of the dentist will do better if they are given some sedative drugs.
+Finally, kids with anxiety who are more afraid of the dentist will do better if they are given some sedative medication.